 |Desk Fee From Each Agent||$50 x 15 = $750|

-Please keep in mind that, this is an extremely simplified view of the income and expenses of a real estate brokerage.
-Each business is different and involves factoring in things like busy season vs slow seasons, staffing turnover, and fluctuation in costs based on the size of your operation, just to name a few.
+Keep in mind that this is a highly simplified view of the income and expenses for a real estate brokerage and individual agent.
+Each business is unique and may factor in things like staffing turnover, seasonality, and cost fluctuations based on the business size.

 Becoming a Real Estate Broker vs Agent

 Becoming a real estate agent or broker requires classes, testing, and certification by the state in which you’re doing business.
 Every state’s requirements for each are somewhat different.

 An excellent online real estate education company like Real Estate Express can give you all the details for your state, as well as set you up with convenient online classes you can use to knock out those pretest requirements from your living room.

 The Close is offering our readers 25% off their package with Real Estate Express for a limited time.
 At checkout, enter the coupon code “TheClose25” to save some bucks on us.

 A college degree is not required, nor do you need a business background.
 In fact, in most states, the only requirements are that you: